YolandaCooper2505626/sol./README.md

 Added new feature for better user experience - 31
 Code cleanup and formatting - v10.6.1
 Updated version number - 529
+Added new feature for better user experience - 473